IvoMerchiers/dmn_idp_converter/README.md

 # dmn_idp_converter
+## Summary
-Converter to translate dmn tables into idp code
+Converter to translate DMN tables into IDP3 code
+DMN tables as defined by the OMG standard.
+IDP3 as developped by the KuL DTAI group.